-Don’t!
+So don’t!
 Setup is important.
-And your business can suffer if you don’t take proper steps in the very beginning.
+And your business can suffer if you do not take proper steps in the very beginning.

 Lenders perceive an 800 Number or toll-free phone numbers (such as with other legitimate area codes) as a sign of business credibility.
 Even if you are a single owner with a business based out of your home, a toll-free telephone number gives forth the perception that you are an even bigger company.